Shukubo(Temple lodging)

 Koyasan Shukubo Association

-For more information on making a reservation at one of the temple lodgings, please click the link below to visit the Koyasan Shukubo Association’s website→Koyasan Shukubo Association
+For more information on making a reservation at one of the shukubos, please click the link below to visit the Koyasan Shukubo Association’s official website→Koyasan Shukubo Association

 Guest House Kokuu offers accommodations for visitors who would like to stay overnight in Koyasan, but prefer a stay at lodging other than those offered by the temples.
 Guest House Kokuu offers several different lodging styles ranging from a capsule style room to a single room or even double sized room.
 Their facilities also offer free Wi-Fi, Western style bedding, and laundry services.
 For more information please visit their website here→Guest House Kokuu